'Concerning': Second wave of Omicron starting, more elderly getting infected

 A second vaccination booster shot is now available for all Kiwis over 50.
 Health, aged care and disability workers 30 years and over, and immunocompromised people are also eligible.

-Te Whatu Ora - Lakes, formerly Lakes District Health Board, was approached for comment.
+Te Whatu Ora - Hauora a Toi Bay of Plenty was approached for comment.